-Conserving energy in the supply chain is not only good for the environment, it can improve profitability and your brand.
-By preserving resources, a company can create better public relations and doesn't waste money on needless expenditures.
+Conserving energy in the supply chain is not only good for the environment, but it can also improve profitability and your brand.
+By preserving resources, a company can create better public relations and doesn’t waste money on needless expenditures.

 Some manufacturers and retailers turn to new technologies to create innovative supply chain logistics management shipping plans.
 The Guardian recently reported Google is testing solar-powered delivery drones in rural California.
 Other companies look to eco-friendly versions of more traditional shipping vehicles.

 Many businesses have employed fleets of electric-powered delivery trucks.
 When utilized properly, the new vehicles save the company money and produce fewer greenhouse emissions.

 Corporations Use Electric Delivery Fleets